nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Limitations:

-`keyword` used to filter the roles in the Company Command must contain at least one non-space character and filtering is not case-sensitive.
+The `keyword` used to filter the roles in the Company Command must contain at least one non-space character and filtering is not case-sensitive.

 E.g.: `company Google` is equivalent to `company google`